reactjs/react.dev/src/content/reference/react/cache.md

 #### Returns {/*returns*/}

 `cache` returns a cached version of `fn` with the same type signature.
+It does not call `fn` in the process.

 When calling `cachedFn` with given arguments, it first checks if a cached result exists in the cache.
 If a cached result exists, it returns the result.
 If not, it calls `fn` with the arguments, stores the result in the cache, and returns the result.
+The only time `fn` is called is when there is a cache miss.

 <Note>